isomerpages/moe-tkgs/_resources/Admission/Direct School Admission.md

 			</tr></tbody>
 </table>
 <br><b>2.
 Academic Performance</b><br>
-Students who have achieved an overall score of 65% or more for the Primary 5 Year-End Examination (2024) result.
+Students should preferably attain an overall score of 65% or more for the Primary 5 Year-End Examination (2024) result.

    <font color="red">* Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.</font>